markcowl/typespec-e2e-demo/GetitDone/README.md

     *   View the responses in the output area.

 **Key points for using the front-end:**
+**Key points for using the front-end:**

 *   **API URL:** Ensure that the `apiUrl` variable in the `index.html` file (located within the `<script>` tag) is set to the correct base URL where your API is running (e.g., `http://localhost:5000`, `https://localhost:7000`, or `http://localhost:5091`).
 You can find this URL in the console output when you run your API using `dotnet run`.
 *   **Input fields:** Use the input fields to provide data for creating projects, sections, todo items, and labels.
+*   **Input fields:** Use the input fields to provide data for creating projects, sections, todo items, and labels.
 *   **Buttons:** Click the buttons to trigger the corresponding API requests.
 *   **Output area:** The responses from the API will be displayed in the output area below the buttons.
 *   **Basic functionality:** This front-end provides basic functionality for creating and retrieving resources.
 It is intended for demonstration and testing purposes.

 ## Conclusion
+*   **Output area:** The responses from the API will be displayed in the output area below the buttons.
+*   **Basic functionality:** This front-end provides basic functionality for creating and retrieving resources.
+It is intended for demonstration and testing purposes.

+## Conclusion

+By following this guide, you have successfully built a Todoist clone API using C# and .NET service code generated from TypeSpec.
 By following this guide, you have successfully built a Todoist clone API using C# and .NET service code generated from TypeSpec.